deadlygeek/git-pages-actions-playground/progress.md

 - should be as lightweight as possible. needs node and the cowsay app

 ### Triggering a script in the .devcontainer when a new library is pushed.
+Created a scripted locally that runs node package and generates a message.
+That message is copied into the docs folder but this stuff isn't being saved.
+Because you can only really save stuff on github by checking them in.
+I wonder if I should have a message branch.
+This is where I update the message and that triggers the script to run that updated the website.
+Then the changes to the website are checked into main.
+Does that make sense?